 The way forward

-It will be possible to lessen fertiliser black marketing with the government programme “One Nation One Fertilizer.”
+It will be possible to lessen fertilizer black marketing with the government programme “One Nation One Fertilizer.”
 Still, the true issues will become apparent in real time.
-As part of the “Atmanibhar Bahrat” Mission or to achieve fertiliser self-sufficiency, the government plans to implement One Nation One Fertilizer.
+As part of the “Atmanibhar Bahrat” Mission or to achieve fertilizer self-sufficiency, the government plans to implement One Nation One Fertilizer.
 This plan will assist the government in lowering fertiliser imports.
 The government will be credited for giving the fertiliser manufacturers substantial subsidies.